Try our favorite, clean protein powder: See our top pick →

 The skin on other areas of the body—especially the neck, chest, and hands—is prone to the same issues as the face, including loss of moisture, disrupted skin barrier, dryness, irritation, uneven skin texture, wrinkles, and other signs of aging.

 Adding body oils to your daily skincare routine can leave your entire body feeling moisturized, nourished, glowy, and smooth.
-In this article, learn more about the benefits of body oil and the best oils for all skin types.
+In this article, learn more about the benefits of body oil and the best body oils for all skin types.

 Our skin’s natural oils decrease with age, environmental changes, or seasonal fluctuations.
 This can lead to cracked elbows, ashy knees, uneven skin texture, dehydrated skin, and a greater appearance of fine lines and wrinkles.